tokio-rs/website/content/blog/2021-05-valuable.md

 do not visit the `content_type` field.

 The Valuable crate represents each value as an instance of the [`Value` enum][enum].
-Primitive rust types are enumerated, and other types are categories into Structable, Enumerable, Listable, or Mappable represented by traits of the same name.
+Primitive rust types are enumerated, and other types are categorised into Structable, Enumerable, Listable, or Mappable represented by traits of the same name.
 Implementing a struct or enum traits is usually done using a procedural macro; however, it might look like this.